 Don’t Overload Your Wine Fridge

 You should never force more bottles into the fridge than the manufacturer recommends.
 If you do, you might not only risk damaging the refrigerator; you also risk shattering bottles when you open the door next time.
+Many models sound an alarm when they are overloaded.
+However, a beeping fridge can also have other reasons.

 Make Sure to Keep the Door Closed